overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

 1. Render each block sprite from the textures
 2. Scan the chunks of the world and determine which tiles need rendering
-3. Render a single chunk from the blocks sprites
+3. Render a chunk by drawing the appropriate blocks sprites on an image
-4. Render a single tile of the map from chunk images
+4. Render a tile of the map from several chunk images
 5. Compose the lower-zoom tiles from the higher-zoom tiles

 The next sections will go over how these tasks work.